Back to: LINQ Tutorial For Beginners and Professionals

 Output: 3 4

 As you can see in the above output, we are getting only 2 elements.
 This is because of the wrong use of the Where Filtering Method.
-In this case, first, the “Take” method is executed which will return four elements, and then on this result set the “Where” method is applied which further filters the data based on the condition specified.
-So, it is always a good programming practice to use the Where Method first and then the Take Method.
+In this case, first, the “Take” method is executed, which will return four elements, and then, on this result set, the “Where” method is applied, further filtering the data based on the specified condition.
+So, using the Where Method first and then the Take Method is always a good programming practice.

 What happens when the Data Source is null?

-When we are applying the Take Method on a data source that is null, then we will get an exception i.e. ArgumentNullException as shown in the below example.
+When we apply the Take Method on a data source that is null, we will get an exception, i.e., ArgumentNullException, as shown in the example below.

 using System; using System.Collections.Generic; using System.Linq; namespace LINQTakeMethodDemo { class Program { static void Main(string[] args) { //Data Source is Null List<int> numbers = null; //Fetching the First four elements from the Sequence //Using Method Syntax List<int> ResultMS = numbers.Take(4).ToList(); //Using Query Syntax List<int> ResultQS = (from num in numbers select num) .Take(4) .ToList(); //Accessing the Results using Foreach Loop foreach (var num in ResultMS) { Console.Write($"{num} "); } Console.ReadKey(); } } }